Myonmu/WoH-Community-Modding-Guide/08 custom mysteries.md

 - **forest**: player needs to investigate FOREST
 - **mansion**: player needs to investigate MANSION
 - **village**: player needs to investigate VILLAGE
 - **ending**: this will cause the game to draw Ending Button that uses the text in 'location' string.
-If you do not include this, you can use "ending=1" in a forced Custom Event or Custom Enemy encounter.
-If you do not include such triggers either, the game will conclude the mystery using previous numbered step's information isntead.
+If you don't want to use this, you can use "ending=1" in a forced Custom Event or Custom Enemy encounter.
+If you do not include such triggers either, the game will conclude the mystery using previous numbered step's information instead.
+There's no minimum limit for investigations; it is therefore possible to make a mystery that ends right at the beginning.
 ### one_txt

 (two_txt, thr_txt etc etc)